 Your text or GroupMe message will likely become one of 28 (and counting) notifications on their phone.
 A call or FaceTime lets them know it’s important.

-They will feel valued and they will feel connected with you.
-They can hear and sense your excitement for the fall semester.
+They will feel valued, and they will feel connected with you.
+They will hear and sense your excitement for the fall semester.

 What do I say?

 - Reconnect and ask them about their summer!